squinkylabs/thisthing/repository_structure.md

-# thisthing
+# Repository Structure
-Alternate firmware for disting

-*coming soon*
+common: C++ code for all the algorithms.
+This code is cross-platform, pic32 and windows.